natcap/invest.users-guide/source/coastal_blue_carbon.rst

 - **Year of baseline LULC raster** (required): The integer year corresponding to the Baseline LULC Raster.
 This value will be used for naming output files and calculating sequestration.

-- **LULC Transition ("Snapshot") Rasters** (at least one is required):  One or more GDAL-supported rasters representing the landscape/seascape at particular points in time.
+- **LULC Transition ("Snapshot") Rasters** (optional, at least one is required for calculating sequestration):  One or more GDAL-supported rasters representing the landscape/seascape at particular points in time.
 Click the "Add Another" link in the user interface to add each transition raster.
 These must be added in chronological order.

-- **LULC Transition ("Snapshot") Years** (one is required for each LULC Transition ("Snapshot") Raster): One or more years (integer values) that respectively correspond to the provided LULC Transition ("Snapshot") Rasters.
-These must also be added in chronological order.
-These values will be used for naming output files and calculating sequestration.
+- **LULC Transition ("Snapshot") Years** (optional, one is required for each LULC Transition ("Snapshot") Raster entered): One or more years (integer values) that respectively correspond to the provided LULC Transition ("Snapshot") Rasters.
+The model uses these years to determine length of time (number of years; (:math:`t_{2}` - :math:`t_{1}`) of the analysis and multiplies this value by the user-specified accumulation rates (Megatonnes of CO\ :sub:`2` e/ha/yr).
+If you are only interested in the standing stock of carbon at :math:`t_{1}`, then this input is optional.
+These years must also be added in chronological order.

 - **Analysis Year** (optional): An integer year value that may be used to extend the analysis for longer than the Snapshot Years.
 For example, carbon will continue to accumulate after the last Snapshot Year, until the Analysis Year.
 This value must be further in the future than the LULC Transition ("Snapshot") Years.

 - **Calculate Net Present Value of Sequestered Carbon** (optional): If you want the model to calculate the monetary value of sequestration, check this box.

+ You have the choice to model the value of carbon sequestration using a price schedule (using the input **Price Table**), or by supplying a base year carbon price (input **Price**) and an annual rate of inflation (input **Interest Rate**).
+In both cases, an appropriate discount rate is necessary.

+ The value of carbon sequestration over time is given by:

+ * **Value of a sequestered ton of carbon**: This user's guide assumes carbon is measured in tons of CO\ :sub:`2`.
+If you have prices in terms of tons of elemental carbon, these need to be converted to prices per ton of CO\ :sub:`2`.
+This requires dividing the price by a factor of 3.67 to reflect the difference in the atomic mass between CO\ :sub:`2` and elemental carbon.
+Again, this value can be input using a price schedule over the appropriate time horizon, or by supplying a base year carbon price and an annual rate of inflation.

+ * **Discount rate**: (:math:`d` in the net present value equation), which reflects time preferences for immediate benefits over future benefits.
+If the rate is set equal to 0% then monetary values are not discounted.

-If the box is checked, you must also provide the following valuation information.
+ If the **Calculate Net Present Value of Sequestered Carbon** box is checked, you must also provide the following valuation information.

 	- **Use Price Table** (optional): If you want to provide a table of carbon prices for different years, check this box.
 If the box is checked, you must also provide the **Price Table** input.